'The Essential Sports Spread Betting Website'

 You have to feel sorry for the punters who decided to sell the index -hope they had the stop/loss in place...
 OUCH!

-(Initial Spread Price 250 - 270)
+Sporting Index (Initial Spread Price 250 - 270)

 A huge mistake was made by Sporting Index in the Cricket World Cup of 1999 and it is rumoured cost them in excess of £500,000!
 The bet was on the total number of wides in the tournament and is described below:

-From the moment this spread went live, the punters piled in, buying the index at a steady rate
+From the moment this spread went live, the punters piled in, buying the index at a steady rate.
+Gradually, Sporting raised the index to attract some sellers, but buyers continued to wade in.

-Eventually the Index had reached 495 - 515 even before a ball had been bowled!
+Eventually the Index reached 495 - 515 even before a ball had been bowled!
 The firm had grossly under-estimated the market and were hugely exposed.

 Punters were buying for several reasons: